 Vegan Australia has put together this list of the top six vegan films you can watch online for free.
 These feature-length documentaries cover animal rights, health, the environment and many other aspects of veganism.
 Some are on Netflix, which has over 10 million subscribers in Australia.
-If you don't yet have access to Netflix, you can get a free one month trial.
+If you don't yet have access to Netflix, you can get a free one month trial (if it is still available).

 Dominion exposes the dark truth of modern animal agriculture, questioning our dominion over the animal kingdom.
 It focuses on animals used for food, but also explores other ways animals are used and exploited by humans, including clothing, entertainment and research.
 It explodes the myth of 'humane slaughter' and shows the horrific reality of standard farm practices in Australia.
 It contains moving and powerful scenes portraying the suffering that is the life and death of farmed animals.
 Dominion is the sequel to Lucent.
 Content advisory: graphic and disturbing footage of animal abuse and cruelty throughout.